 After that is dry, paint in the lettering, let that dry, and then peel off the vinyl.

-Now on to transferring the photo… You’ll need a photo printed on regular white paper with a LASER printer.
-It will not work with an inkjet.
 If you don’t have a laser printer, you can have an office supply store print one for you for pretty cheap.
 Size it and cut it to your liking.
 (You will be flipping over the photo so if you have any words on it make sure to print a mirror image.
 With just a picture it usually doesn’t matter if it ends up flipped.)

 I put my picture on a piece of wax paper so the medium wouldn’t get everywhere.
 Use a paint brush to apply the Mod Podge Medium Transfer to the top of the whole photo.
 Make sure every little part is covered with the medium.

 Then flip the paper over and put it on the wood dog sign.
 Use a scraper or credit card to gently scrape it down flat.
-Some of the glue will come out the edges.
+Some of the glue will come out of the edges.
 Make sure to wipe it off so it doesn’t dry on the wood.

 Now you need to wait… for 24 hours!!!
 For those of us who are impatient, this is the hard part, but just put it aside and do something else!